Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    BundleTransformer.SassAndScss contains translator-adapter `SassAndScssTranslator`.
-   This adapter makes translation of Sass- and SCSS-code to CSS-code by using the LibSass Host for .NET (http://github.com/Taritsyn/LibSassHost) version 1.0.0 Beta 1 (supports libSass version 3.4.3).
+   This adapter makes translation of Sass- and SCSS-code to CSS-code by using the LibSass Host for .NET (http://github.com/Taritsyn/LibSassHost) version 1.0.0 (supports libSass version 3.4.3).
 Also contains debugging HTTP-handler `SassAndScssAssetHandler`, which is responsible for text output of translated Sass- or SCSS-asset.

+   This package does not contain the native implementations of libSass for Windows.
+   Therefore, you need to choose and install the most appropriate package(s) for your platform.
+The following packages are available:

+    * LibSassHost.Native.win-x86
+    * LibSassHost.Native.win-x64

    For correct working of the LibSass Host requires `msvcp140.dll` assembly from the Visual C++ Redistributable for Visual Studio 2015.